Data Governance and Protection Policy

 • Store data securely using encrypted systems and access controls.

-• Use secure cloud storage compliant with ISO 27001 or SOC 2 Type II.
+• Use Inference’s secure cloud storage which is ISO 27001 and SOC 2 Type II compliant.

 Data Processing